 Step #2: Browse the homes for sale.

 This step is probably the most familiar one.
 Just type in your search parameters, like “new homes for sale” and the geographic area where you want to live.
-You can add filters, like “single-level”, “ranch style” or “3 bedrooms”.
+You can add filters, like “single-level”, “luxury ranch” or “3 bedrooms”.
 If you’ve decided on new construction, which has become more popular, add that term to your search criteria.

 With a new construction home, be sure to research the builder as well.
 Check their awards, testimonials and reviews.